Ayesha-Khan07/Insertion-Sort/README.md

 # Insertion-Sort
 Insertion sort is a simple sorting algorithm that works by iterating over an unsorted array and inserting each element into its correct position in the sorted part of the array.It is a comparison sort, meaning that it works by comparing elements in the array and swapping them if necessary.<br>
+Insertion sort works by starting at the beginning of the array and comparing the current element to the element before it.
+If the current element is smaller than the element before it, then the two elements are swapped.
+The algorithm then moves on to the next element in the array and compares it to the element before it.
+This process continues until the end of the array is reached.